A few migrants start asylum requests, but most of the caravan is still in tents

+Tijuana, Mexico (CNN)Slowly but steadily, caravan migrants who trekked across Mexico are pleading their cases to US authorities on why they should be granted asylum.

-Six more Central American migrants were taken in by US Customs and Border Patrol for asylum processing Tuesday at the San Ysidro point on the US-Mexico border, said Viridiana Vidal, whose group Puebla Sin Fronteras organized the caravan.
+Seventeen Central American migrants were taken in by US Customs and Border Protection for asylum processing Tuesday at the US-Mexico border, said Viridiana Vidal, whose group Pueblo Sin Fronteras organized the caravan.

-The group of six includes two mothers from Honduras, who each have two children with them.

-A total of 14 migrants are now being processed from the caravan, which started their trek across Mexico a month ago.

-The first handful of caravan migrants are now pleading their cases for US asylum, one month and 3,000 miles after their journey began.
+The group was predominately made up of mothers and their children, she said.
+A total of 25 migrants have been taken in for processing, including eight from Monday night.

-Eight of the roughly 100 Central American migrants are now in a detention center known as the "hielera," or "cooler," at the Mexico-US border.
+They are now in a detention center known as the "hielera," or "cooler.
 They could be held for days, or even a week, as asylum officers question them and assess them for "credible fear."

-Those eight migrants were selected by their peers to apply for asylum first.
+The initial eight migrants were selected by their peers to apply for asylum first.
 They include Gabriela Hernandez, a pregnant mother of two who fled Honduras.
 She and her two sons, ages 6 and 2, have battled hunger, exhaustion and chronic illness throughout the journey.

-But scores of other migrants keep waiting.
+But about 125 migrants who traveled with the caravan keep waiting.
 It's not clear when or what day officials will see them.

 Some sit by the turnstiles of the processing center between Tijuana and San Diego, just feet away from US soil.
 Most are huddled together in tents on the Mexican side of the border, waiting their turn to apply for asylum.

 One organizer said the caravan would remain at the immigration processing center until "every last one is admitted into the United States."